-Timezone Independence: Represents a fixed point in time without timezone information.
+Timezone Independence: It represents a fix point in time that is not accompanied by timezone details.

-Interoperability: Easily converts to legacy java.util.Date and java.sql.Timestamp.
+Interoperability: Easily transforms into traditional java.util.Date and java.sql.Timestamp.

 Creating an Instant